Yammer and Office 365 Groups

 A: No, a new group and resources specific to that new group are created when you create an Office 365 connected group in Yammer.
 You can't connect a new Yammer group to an existing Office 365 group, an existing SharePoint site or SharePoint document library, or an existing OneNote notebook.

 Q: Can I hide an Office 365 connected group from the Global Address Book?

 A: Yes.
 This requires using PowerShell.
 Use the following cmdlet:

 Set-UnifiedGroup -Identity [group_name] -HiddenFromAddressListsEnabled $true

 For more information about Set-UnifiedGroup, see Set-UnifiedGroup.

 Q: Where can I create Office 365 connected Yammer groups?

 A: Office 365 connected Yammer groups can only be created in Yammer.
 Office 365 groups created in other locations do not include a Yammer group.

-Q: Can I create an Office 365 connected Yammer group in the Office 365 admin center?
+Q: Can I create an Office 365 connected Yammer group from the Microsoft 365 admin center?